-Each instructor is provided with a physical mailbox on campus.
+Each instructor is provided with a physical mailbox on campus located in the Administration Building lobby.
 A messenger service transports mail to the District Administration Center and Ventura and Moorpark Colleges.
 In-district mail drops are located in the Administration building.
 All faculty are expected to check their mailbox on a regular basis.